-If the first form is used, output will be to a line printer file labeled PRINT.
+If the first form is used, output will be to a line printer file labeled PRINT or a terminal unit (see time-sharing appendix J).

 If the second form is used, output will be to a card punch file labeled PUNCH.